saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 {: refdef}

-## Coniguring JSNAPy and writing your first test file
+## Configuring JSNAPy and writing your first test file

 The only thing we'll do in this example is install JSNAPy and configure it in such a way that we can use the CLI to take snapshots and run tests.